 A quality breeder produces quality puppies.
 And yes, quality does cost more.
 That $800 puppy?
 Is the breeder cost cutting by not doing the things listed below?

 On the other hand, high price doesn’t necessarily mean high quality.
 Anyone can slap a high price tag on their puppies, and talk a “game.”
 The cost summary below illustrates just how much it costs to breed a litter if done right.

 Make sure that the breeder is doing the things listed below.
 Health testing is expensive, and so is raising a litter the right way so that you have the best start you can with your puppy.
 If the breeder is not doing the things listed below and merely sticking a high price tag on that cute puppy looking for you to make an emotional purchase — beware!!

 Cost of Breeding a Weimaraner Litter

-When looking at these costs, keep in mind that the breeder’s location will dictate pricing, especially veterinary pricing.
+When looking at these costs, keep in mind that the breeder’s location will skew pricing, especially veterinary pricing.
 Also some items listed under the high end are considering large litters.

 Costs Related to Brood Bitch

 |OFA hips and elbows ($50-100 for the vet exam, $150-200 for the X-ray, and $40 film submission.
 More fees if sedated.)||$240||$500|

 |OFA thyroid ($50-100 for the vet visit, $100-200 for lab & shipping costs, $15 for OFA submission)||$165||$300|